How do I become a puppy raiser?

 Yes, please.
 We are highly in favor of our puppy raisers having other pets in the household.
 This is great exposure for the puppies and allows for more socialization and training opportunities.
 However, there is a caveat.
 If you have an older dog or other animal that is dog-aggressive we will not be able to place a puppy with you.
 This is in order to prevent harm to the puppy, your animal, and you.
 If you aren’t sure how your dog(s) or animals will react to a puppy we will gladly schedule an appointment with you for temperament testing.

 What is involved in the training process?

-Our training methods are based on positive reinforcement, and we know you will truly enjoy the experience.
+Our training methods are based balanced methods that utilize food rewards.
 You will attend weekly training classes at our Training Center, train the puppy at home in several short sessions throughout each day, and train the puppy in public as guided by MWAM and the weekly lessons.
 You do not need prior experience in training a dog to be a puppy raiser.
 We will guide you through the process every week, teaching you how to train your puppy.

 Your pup should be gently exposed to household sights and sounds, as well as things in the community that they may come across in their working lives:

 men, women, adults, infants, elderly, toddlers, people of all ethnicities